 EY Matters will collect personal information from users when they are applying to be included in the Early Years Directory

 Your information with never be shared with third parties for marketing purposes.
-Information collected by NEyTCO is used to:
+Information collected by EY Matters is used to:

 - Manage your Directory entry